 Let’s say you’re from the coast of North Carolina; and its oyster season.
 Which would you rather buy: oysters from your local, family run farmers market or oysters from a big, commercialized supermarket?
 For many North Carolinians, the answer is easy.
 Most people feel better about eating oysters when you know exactly where they were sourced.
 You’ve heard of “farm to fork”, but it’s now becoming a trend to eat “boat to fork”.
 Not only does buying locally sourced seafood boasts a variety of fish for sale; but it also supports your local economy.
 Purchasing seafood locally builds your local economy instead of handing over the earnings to a corporation in another city or state.

 Enjoy Local Seafood Every Day at the NC Farmers Market Restaurant

 The sea sustains all life here on Earth and is vitally important to our own lives.
 Although the oceans cover more than two-thirds of our planet, the oceans are not always resistant, and our pursuit for more sources of seafood has brought about devastating consequences.
 Our seafood choices offer a daily opportunity for each consumer to contribute to seafood sustainability.
 Visit the NC Seafood Restaurant at the NC Farmers Market in Raleigh, NC.
 We exist to create the Triangle’s best calabash-styled seafood.
-Click here to view our online menu, we want to show you what’s cooking at your neighborhood NC Seafood Restaurant!
+Click here to view our online menu or order online now!
+We want to show you what’s cooking at your neighborhood NC Seafood Restaurant!